Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Instructor(s): Sarah Fredericks Terms Offered: Winter

-Note(s): Graduate students need permission to enroll and will have additional requirements.
+Note(s): Graduate students can enroll with permission of instructor and will have additional requirements.

 PBPL 25835.
 The Political Economy of Cities.
 100 Units.